 Auto Renew

+Auto renew allows e-book rentals to be automatically renewed after the initial rental duration.
 If enabled, you will automatically be charged and your rental will renew for the same duration as purchased.
 Auto renew is set to off by default.
 If auto renew is off, you lose access to the e-book after the rental duration.

 Hi there!

-The digital eBook you have selected is a Rental and may expire when the selected duration runs out.
+The digital eBook you have selected is a Rental and will expire when the selected duration runs out.
 If you would like to purchase lifetime access to this eBook, please select a Purchase option instead.